Everything you need to know about ‘Cabaret’ in London

 What is Cabaret about?

 Nowhere celebrates the Jazz Age quite like the Kit Kat Club.
 The Kit Kat Club isn't just a building though, it's a hedonistic paradise; being at the Kit Kat Club really is a state of mind.
 American writer Cliff Bradshaw meets English cabaret singer Sally Bowles at the club.
 Nothing is easy for these dreamers though, especially when the rise of Nazism threatens their lifestyle.
 Typically, Cabaret is set in Weimar Germany.
-For this revival, Cabaret will be set in an immersive world where artists are celebrating the end of days.
+For this revival, Cabaret is set in an immersive world where artists are celebrating the end of days.

 When did Cabaret premiere?